 Understand passage types in RC

-So why do you need to understand passage types in the GRE?
+So why do you need to understand GRE reading comprehension passage types?
 How’s that going to help you?
 Well, understanding passage types can help you in a lot of ways.

 One of them is that it is going to provide you with a very clear sense of what you’re looking for in a passage so once once you have an idea, the first couple of lines will give you a hint and kind of a peek into what the passage holds.